 The process involved in this depends on the state of the clip itself.
-If your card is stuck and you want to unlock the clip to remove it, you will need to be extra careful, as opposed to when you have a correctly functioning clip.
+If your card is stuck and you want to unlock the pin to remove it, you will need to be extra careful, as opposed to when you have a correctly functioning clip.

 - Power Down Your System